Ostróda: Modern era

 From 1525 until 1701 Osterode was part of Ducal Prussia, a fief of Poland until 1657, and after 1701 part of Kingdom of Prussia.
 In the 17th century and until the 19th century the town and its surroundings were inhabited mostly by Poles.
 The majority of inhabitants were Protestant and the Evangelical church books date back to 17th century.
 During the Polish–Swedish War of 1626–1629, Polish troops were stationed there in 1626, and in 1628, the town was briefly occupied by the Swedes.
 From 1633, with the approval of the Polish King Władysław IV Vasa, Osterode and the county was under the administration of Duke John Christian of Brieg, one of the last dukes of the Piast dynasty (until his death in 1639).

 After the Battle of Eylau in February 1807 French troops gathered in Osterode, from February to April 1807 Napoleon I used the castle as his headquarter.
 In June 1807 Polish troops of General Józef Zajączek were stationed in the town.
 In 1818 it became the seat of a Kreis (district) within the Kingdom of Prussia.
 In 1871 Osterode was included in the newly formed German Empire.

 In the 19th century the town was part of territory dominated by the Polish language, and the Osterode district was inhabited mostly by Poles (71% in 1825, 65% in 1867).
 The town was a significant Polish centre, whose most famous representative was pastor Gustaw Gizewiusz.
 Polish newspapers were edited and published in the town, including Mazur from 1885.
 In 1868 Karol Salewski established a Polish bookshop and a Polish printing house.
 Osterode was the largest town of Masuria in the early 20th century (according to data from 1905 and 1925), after surpassing Lyck (Ełk) (according to data from 1880 and 1890).

 During World War I and the 1914 Battle of Tannenberg, General Paul von Hindenburg had his 8th Army headquarters at the Osterode schoolhouse.
 In the East Prussian plebiscite of 1920 8,663 inhabitants voted to remain in German East Prussia, 17 votes supported Poland.

-During World War II, some expelled Poles from Lubawa County were enslaved by the Germans as forced labour in the town's vicinity.
+During World War II, the German Nazi administration operated three forced labour subcamps of the Stalag I-B prisoner-of-war camp in the town.
+Some expelled Poles from Lubawa County were enslaved by the Germans as forced labour in the town's vicinity.
 Most of the Osterode citizens had fled during the evacuation of East Prussia, when on 21 January 1945 Osterode was captured by the Soviet Red Army without fighting.
 However, about 70% of the town was destroyed by arson attacks afterwards.
 With the conquest by the Soviet Union and the Potsdam Agreement, the town became again part of Poland and most of the remaining German population was expelled.
 In 1950 26 percent of the population originated from the eastern areas of pre-war Poland, 18 percent were pre-war inhabitants.

 While it was previously in Olsztyn Voivodeship from 1975 to 1998, Ostróda has been situated in the Warmian-Masurian Voivodeship since 1999.